HypeCheck

 Based on peer-reviewed research from PubMed and Examine.com

 Protein from simmered animal bones.
-Limited clinical evidence for most marketing claims.
+May support joints and gut, but clinical evidence is very limited.

 weak